-A Quenched Galaxy is a Galaxy with minimal Star Formation (SF), i.e., the opposite of a Starburst Galaxy.
-They are determined by color: a lack of the blue evident of Early (hot, short-lived), stars is consistent with a lack of recent star formation.
-An obvious cause is that the galaxy has no gas, specifically Molecular Clouds, from which stars are assumed to be formed.
-This could be caused by a Gas Blowout, e.g., from an Active Galactic Nucleus (AGN).
+A quenched galaxy is a galaxy with minimal star formation, as opposed to the typical amount or the extra formation within a starburst galaxy.
+Quenched galaxies are determined by color: a lack of the blue evident of early (hot, short-lived) stars is consistent with a lack of recent star formation.
+An obvious cause is that the galaxy has little gas from which to form molecular clouds, where stars are assumed to be formed.
+This could be caused by a gas blowout, e.g., from an active galactic nucleus.

 Another possible cause is that the molecular gas is too hot or turbulent (molecular cloud turbulence) to contract into stars, possibly the eventual outcome of a galaxy merger.
 A measure of the latter is whether the gas motion evident from Doppler shifts matches the stellar motion (misaligned gas).

 The quenching process itself may take a long time (slow quenching, with a timescale of a gigayear or more) or a relatively short time (rapid quenching, 100 My or smaller timescale).
 The slower process may be attributed to a reduction in gas entering the galaxy through some means, such as entering gas being is blocked, or if something has prevented the gas from cooling sufficiently.